turingschool/front-end-curriculum/lessons/module-4/intro-to-sql.md

 # Delete record
 DELETE FROM students WHERE name='Robbie';

+# Quit the PostgreSQL client
+\q
 ```

 ## Practice (20 minutes)

 Practice writing SQL commands by going through the lessons [here](http://sql-by-repetition.herokuapp.com/), that will teach you how to make selections and filter data.

+## Checks for Understanding

+* What is postgres?
+How is it related to SQL?
+* How do you open and close the terminal PostgreSQL client?
+* How would you select all columns and all records from a table called "invoices?"
+* From a table called "customers", how would you select the email column from records that have a billing address in Arizona?